search5/solrpy/docs/reference.rst

    The constructor arguments and most methods are the same as for :class:`solr.Solr`; only these method signatures differ:

 .. automethod:: solr.SolrConnection.add

+   Unlike the same-named method of :class:`Solr`, this does *not* support commit-control arguments.

 .. automethod:: solr.SolrConnection.add_many

+   Unlike the same-named method of :class:`Solr`, this does *not* support commit-control arguments.

 .. method:: SolrConnection.query(q, fields=None, highlight=None, score=True, sort=None, sort_order="asc", **params)